MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/2-describe-standalone-experience.md

 ### Plugins

 The manage plugins icon is located on the bottom left corner of the Copilot landing page.
 Selecting this icon opens the Manage plugins menu that lists preinstalled plugins for Microsoft security services and other commonly used services and websites that you can use.
 You can also add your own custom plugins.
-The subsequent unit provides more details on plugins.
+The subsequent units provides more details on Microsoft plugins and non-Microsoft plugins.

 :::image type="content" source="../media/plugin-icon-plugin-list.png" lightbox="../media/plugin-icon-plugin-list.png" alt-text="Screen capture showing the plugin icon and the plugin window showing a subset of the plugins.":::